-Glutinous black rice, also known as sticky black rice, is the unpolished, whole grain of traditional sticky white rice, commonly served in Asian restaurants, especially Thai restaurants.
 Despite its name, the color of the rice is closer to a deep, dark purple.
 Like its white counterpart, glutinous black rice has sticky individual grains and can be used in sweet and savory Asian dishes.
-Glutinous black rice can be purchased in Asian grocery stores and natural or health food stores.
+Glutinous black rice can be purchased in Asian grocery stores, and natural or health food stores.
+Find out more about the nutritional value of black glutinous rice by using a calorie counter app.

 Calories, Protein and Carbohydrates